truecharts/website/docs/manual/SCALE Apps/backup-restore.md

 The instructions below are designed to showcase the specific replication paremeters required for fail-safe replication of the `ix-applications` dataset.
 It does not intend to cover everything related to replication on TrueNAS SCALE.

-Please setup your ZFS replication in accorance with the TrueNAS Documentation, your off-site backup provider and/or the form of replication (local vs offsite) you want to do.
+Please setup your ZFS replication in accordance with the TrueNAS Documentation, your off-site backup provider and/or the form of replication (local vs offsite) you want to do.

 :::